Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 ## (Q2) Foldscope (40 pts)

-**2020 Note:** Given the unique circumstance of this quarter and if you don't have access to your own foldscope you can use the photos available from [Microcosmos](https://microcosmos.foldscope.com/) For example, you can use an entry from last year’s BIOE80 class: [link](https://microcosmos.foldscope.com/?p=140485) to complete the questions.
+**2020 Note:** Given the unique circumstance of this quarter and if you don't have access to your own foldscope you can use the photos available from [Microcosmos](https://microcosmos.foldscope.com/).
+For example, see an entry from last year’s BIOE80 class: [link](https://microcosmos.foldscope.com/?p=140485).

 The following is an exercise carefully designed by Tom Knight to help you understand if you are more interested in science or engineering.
 There is no right answer and all types are welcome in the course!
 Rather, what you experience via the following can help you (and us) understand how you most like to work and learn.
 I.e., what follows is analogous to learning which foot you prefer to put forward on a skateboard, surfboard, or snowboard (right of left), or whether you prefer to throw with your right or left hand, etc.